shervinemami/colornote_to_joplin/README.md

-##### This is a script that will import notes from your Colornote database to Joplin
+#### This is a script that will import notes from your Colornote "notes.csv" file to Joplin

+ColorNote used to allow exporting to a "coolornote.db" database, but this has possibly been removed.
+So this script supports the newer "notes.csv" file format.
+If instead of a "notes.csv" file you have a "colornote.db" file, then use Ratcheck's original import script at [https://github.com/ratchek/colornote_to_joplin] instead.

 ## The "Why?"
 Colornote unfortunately doesn't allow you to export your data in any way (aside from exporting each note one by one).
 So if you aren't using it, **don't start now**.
 If you were and want to switch to a different app, this tool might be for you.